Merged attributes

 6. Enter a Group label (for example, Features or Price).

-7. Choose where to show the new group using Show group in place of.
+7. Choose where to display the group using Show group in place of.

-8. Select a formatting option (either Separate lines or Bulleted list).
+8. Select a formatting option: Separate lines or Bulleted list.

 Settings